Oyster Hotel Photos

 Oyster Hotel Review

-Located just a half-block from Fifth Avenue designer shops like Gucci, this 177-room boutique hotel appeals to the fashion-forward crowd.
-Like an intimate art gallery, the lobby has low ceilings and white walls with touch-screen TVs featuring words that cascade down the screen.
-Mirrored columns, stainless-steel surfaces, gray marble tile, black-and-white portraits, and modern, lime-green love seats complete the look.
-It's cosmopolitan, it's chic, and it's in perfect keeping with the high-fashion scene in the neighborhood.
+Located just a half-block from Fifth Avenue designer shops, this 177-room boutique hotel appeals to the fashion-forward crowd.
+The lobby has low, backlit ceilings and white walls with flat-screen TVs featuring nature scenes.
+Mirrored columns, stainless-steel surfaces, gray marble tile, black-and-white portraits, and lime-green love seats complete the look.

-In the middle of Midtown, near luxury boutiques and Central Park.
+In the middle of Midtown, near luxury retail stores and Central Park

 Sharing a stretch of West 55th Street with such upscale hotels as the St. Regis and the Peninsula, the Shoreham is in Midtown West but right near the Fifth Avenue dividing line into Midtown East -- sort of the middle of the middle, as it were.